richievallance/SOYGA-UNIVERSE/README.md

-Perfect — here’s your professional GitHub-ready README.md header with everything formatted, styled, and ready to drop straight into your SOYGA-UNIVERSE repository 👇

----

 # 🌌 The Book of Soyga — Universal Cipher Edition
 ### *Decoding the Harmonic Geometry of the Voynich & Soyga Manuscripts*
 #### by **R. S. Vallance**